Peer Social Support During In Vivo Exposure for PTSD (PEP)

 Time Frame: Baseline

 The Combat Exposure Scale (CES) is a 7-item self-report measure that assesses wartime stressors experienced by combatants.
 Items are rated on a 5-point frequency (1 = "no" or "never" to 5 = "more than 50 times"), 5-point duration (1 = "never" to 5 = "more than 6 months"), 4-point frequency (1 = "no" to 4 = "more than 12 times") or 4-point degree of loss (1 = "no one" to 4 = "more than 50%") scale.
-Scores range from 0-41 and is calculated by using a sum of weighted scores, which can be classified into one of five categories of combat exposure ranging from "light" to "heavy."
+Scores for each item are converted and then summed to obtain a total score.
+Total scores (of the converted items) range from 0 to 41, with lower scores indicating 'light' exposure and higher scores indicating 'heavy' exposure.

 Baseline